Gluten Free Biscotti

 - Use the manual method of combining – a sturdy spoon!
 No need to beat the dough into light and fluffy heights.
 You want a denser texture.

 - Use wet hands to shape the dough into logs, and do not bake more than two logs on a regular, parchment lined baking sheet.
+Logs will spread!

 - If you choose to put the dough into loaf pans, increase the baking time by a several minutes and use 9×5′ loaf pans.
 It also helps to liberally grease your loaf pan, and line with parchment if it is prone to sticking.

 - We discovered that once the log has baked and spread out, it is easier to cut when cooled.
-You may cut it after it settles for about 10-15 minutes out of the oven if you are in a hurry, but not that the log may crumble a bit.
+You may cut it after it settles for about 10-15 minutes out of the oven if you are in a hurry, but note that the log may crumble a bit.
 You can avoid this by adding a bit of xanthan gum to the mix, but I did not find the few extra crumbs to be worth the addition.

 - VIP!
 Cut the cookies from one side to the other instead of directly cutting down from the top for best results.